by Texas Homesteader ~

 Using Cute Reusable Chalkboard Labels

-After the print was finally removed and the canister was clean & dry I used one of my *Reusable Chalkboard Labels to turn it into a bonafide flour canister.
+After the print was finally removed and the canister was clean & dry I used one of my *Reusable Chalkboard Labels to turn it into an oh-so-cute and bonafide flour canister.

 I bought these labels a while back and I love them.
 Originally I purchased them to use at parties.
 They’re waterproof so you can put a label with your name written on it on your drink and know which drink was yours.

 When that jar of dehydrated carrots is empty I simply wipe off the print and re-label when the jar is filled again.

 And for projects like this when I want the chalkboard label look but prefer a permanent label, I just write with a white paint pen on the label instead.